computefoundation/gnu-linux-shell-scripting/README.md

 # Notes

-* All initial scripts in this repository were tested with Arch Linux and the Xfce4 desktop environment.
+* This repository initially consists of 63 scripts and 2 files containing aliases.

 * Every solution in this repository is continuously maintained to ensure that each is coded and documented well and error-free.
-This is what most of the work consists of.
-Solutions are not, however, guaranteed to be error-free.
+This is what most of the work consists of. *Solutions are not, however, guaranteed to be error-free.*

 # Contributing

 The goal of this repository is to be as comprehensive as possible.
 Contributions are therefore welcome.
-If you would like to contribute a solution that follows the linux-shell-base philosophy, please send an email to linux_user_base@yahoo.com (email will be changed later).
+If you would like to contribute a solution that follows the linux-shell-base philosophy, please create a [pull request](https://gist.github.com/Chaser324/ce0505fbed06b947d962) or send an email to *linux_user_base@yahoo.com* (email will be changed soon).

 Credits will be placed in the wiki and can identify the user in any way he or she likes, including name, username or URL.
-Contributed scripts will be looked over and should follow [this guideline][wiki-Scripts-Guideline].
+Contributed scripts will be looked over and should follow the [*Guideline for Scripts*][wiki-Guideline-for-Scripts].

 If a contributed script provides the same solution as another using an alternative method, it will be given the same base name with an incremented number.
 Files with the same base name will be ordered by the most commonly accepted method.